DMFAS: Expansion of the DMFAS Programme and the DPS: a debt analysis tool

 The creation of DMFAS was a step forward for user debtor countries in improving their public debt management, in particular, external debt.
 However, the final goal at the time was to help countries pleading their case in negotiations, first with the International Monetary Fund (IMF) to reach an agreement on an economic adjustment programme, and second at the debt rescheduling meeting with the creditor countries belonging to the Paris Club.
 It came out that a tool that would gather the aggregated figures of external debt and combine those with the balance of payments scenarios was necessary.

 Therefore, the DMFAS Programme, in the second half of the 1980s decade, assigned a team to develop the Debt Projections and Balance of Payments System (DPS).
-The team was composed by Mr Cosío-Pascal, Mr Baert and an external consultant Mr David Nathan (UK).
+The team was composed by Cosío-Pascal, Baert and an external consultant David Nathan (UK).
 The DPS was developed in Lotus 1-2-3 spreadsheets, which implied transportability and simplicity.
-The functionalities of the DPS included the combination of balance of payments scenarios with different “old debt” rescheduling scenarios and “new money” scenarios.
-The algorithm used by DPS to close the gap was the “net transfer approach”.
+The functionalities of the DPS included the combination of balance of payments scenarios with different "old debt" rescheduling scenarios and "new money" scenarios.
+The algorithm used by DPS to close the gap was the "net transfer approach".
 In fact, the DPS was a precursor of a debt sustainability analysis template.

 The DPS was a major breakthrough in the field of debt negotiations at the time because as it was developed in Lotus 1-2-3, it was suitable for portable computers that started to appear in the second half of the 1980s.
 Therefore, the negotiation team of many debtor countries—not only DMFAS countries, but any country attending the Paris Club—used DPS in the back of the negotiation room in order to assess the different proposals during a debt rescheduling meeting, which was a considerable advantage for the negotiators.
 The DPS was used intensively in Paris Club negotiations as well as in the major negotiation between the Mexican government and the private bank's steering committee chaired by William R. Rhodes in New York in 1988.